 Erectile dysfunction (ED) becomes increasingly common with age, and for many Australian men over 60, it can have a real impact on quality of life.
 Naturally, more men in this age group are asking, “Should you take Kamagra if you are over 60?”—and it’s a valid question.

 This article will guide you through the essentials: how age affects sexual health, how Kamagra works, whether it’s safe and effective for older men, and when it may or may not be the right option for you.
+Understanding your options is key to maintaining confidence and intimacy at every stage of life.

 Understanding ED in Your 50s and 60s

 By the time men reach their 50s, around one in two will experience some form of erectile difficulty.
 In the 60+ age group, the numbers rise further, with over 60% reporting consistent ED symptoms.
+These statistics show that ED is not unusual—it’s a natural part of ageing that many men face.

 Age-related ED can be caused by: